 - Hold the filter up to a light source and check for light shining through the paper element.

 - Reuse the filter if you can see light.
-Replace your filter with a new filter if you cannot see light of you find the filter is extremely dirty or damaged.
+Replace your filter with a new filter if you cannot see the light or you find the filter is extremely dirty or damaged.

 The fuel pump on your zero-turn may be the cause of your mower’s starting problem.
 The function of the fuel pump is to work against gravity and move fuel up to your carburetor.